pypa/pip/docs/html/development/issue-triage.rst

    * could not be reproduced, no more details could be obtained, and no progress can be made
-   * actual issue was with another project or related to system configuration that pip cannot improve its behavior in the context of
+   * actual issue was with another project or related to system configuration and pip cannot (or will not) be adapted for it

 Requesting information